 In 2015, we began to tour our outdoor Spectacles both here in the US and overseas, with artists and collaborators as participants from our host communities.
 Since the beginning, Double Edge has asked the question: can we engage successfully in places where we don't live, and, if so, how?
 Audiences have traveled through public urban spaces, revitalized ruins, city streets, and ocean views.
 The material varies from epic to historical but in each there is a deep connection to the identity and culture of the particular place.
-We the People was presented in Summer 2017 and 2018 at the Farm, Once a Blue Moon (Cada Luna Azul) in Summer 2015 / 2016 at the Farm and in Jamaica Plain and Springfield in 2016, and Leonora's World in Fall 2019 / 2020 at the Farm.
+The Odyssey & Shahrazad toured in Maine and Norway in 2015/16, Cada Luna Azul (Once a Blue Moon) in Jamaica Plain and Springfield in 2016, and Howling at the Moon in Vermont in 2023.
 The response to these projects has been tremendous.